EDIT August 11, 2020: Boursorama no longer leaks your login data to AT Internet and Smart AdServer.

 - Use the Chrome extension EditThisCookie to create or update your different Boursorama cookies.

-- Refresh the page, you are connected!
+- Refresh the page, and you are logged in!

 Here you must configure the different cookies